 You Need to Act Now if You Have a CDL and Were Charged with a DUI

-A DUI in Louisiana is time sensitive and the suspension of your driver’s license is automatic unless action is taken quickly.
-A drunk driving arrest results in your license being suspended in addition to other penalties for DUI.
+A DUI in Louisiana is time sensitive and the suspension of your driver’s license is automatic.
+Unless action is taken quickly, a drunk driving arrest results in your license being suspended in addition to other penalties for DUI.

 There’s no time to waste if you face a possible DUI conviction.
 Call the criminal defense attorneys of James Bates and Robert McMillin today to beat your drunk driving charges and save your job!